liferay-design/liferay.design/src/markdown/lexicon/core-components/icons.md

 order: 1
 ---

-<div class="page-description">Icons are a visual representation of an idea and/or action.</div>
+Icons are a visual representation of an idea and/or action.

 ### Usage